-stream
+Research stream

-- Research Research-stream faculty are expected to: - o Seek and maintain an active research and scholarly program. - Participate in both undergraduate and graduate student education, and advising and supervising duties. - Carry out committee and service assignments. - Research: Expected research responsibilities and level of research productivity for the unit should be outlined and must be consistent with the expectations outlined in the CA for level of scholarly activity of each rank.
-VI Scholarly activity means research of quality and significance, or, in appropriate fields, distinguished, creative or professional work of a scholarly nature; and the dissemination of the results of that scholarly activity.
-If
+- Research-stream faculty are expected to: - Seek and maintain an active research and scholarly program. - Participate in both undergraduate and graduate student education, and advising and supervising duties. - Perform service to the department, university and community, including committee and service assignments from their head.

+• Research: Expected research responsibilities and level of research productivity for the unit should be outlined and must be consistent with the expectations outlined in the CA for level of scholarly activity of each rank.
+Scholarly activity means research of quality and significance, or, in appropriate fields, distinguished, creative or professional work of a scholarly nature; and the dissemination of the results of that scholarly activity.